haxtheweb/edtechjoker/glossary.md

 ## Open Source Software
-A software that is distributed by its source code which makes it available for public use, modification and distribution https://www.synopsys.com/glossary/what-is-open-source-software.html
+A software that is distributed by its source code which makes it available for public use, modification and distribution.
+The idea of Open Source Software (OSS) starteed with Richard Stallman, a programmer at MIT back in 1983.
+He believed that code should be accessible to programmers so they could modify as they wish.
+Today, many of the software we enjoy are open sourced.

+Resource:
+https://www.synopsys.com/glossary/what-is-open-source-software.html

 ## Apereo Foundation